-5. Design an algorithm that takes a string, converts to lower case, and returns the most common character in the string.
-If there are multiple characters that occur the most often, return all those characters.
+5. Design an algorithm that takes a string and returns the most common vowel (that is: 'a', 'i', 'e', 'o', or 'u') in the string.
+If there are multiple vowels that occurs most often, return the first one alphabetically.
 Your algorithm, if given the input: